 IV.2.
 CES has a process in place to ensure that racial equity is achieved at all stages of the CES process.
-(0-6 points) 3.
-Explain how CES promotes a system-wide Housing First philosophy.
+(0-6 points)

+3. Please explain how CES works with HMIS to promote high-quality system performance.

 IV.3.
 CES works with HMIS to ensure an overall high-quality system performance.
+(0-3 points)

-(0-3 points) v.
-Project Alignment with Policy & CoC Priorities 1.
-Explain how CES promotes a system-wide Housing First philosophy.
-V 1 Explains how CES promotes a system-wide Housing First philosophy (0-3 points)
+1. Explain how CES promotes a system-wide Housing First philosophy.

+V.1.
+Explains how CES promotes a system-wide Housing First philosophy.
+(0-3 points)